jflamy/owlcms4/docs/Announcing.md

 ## Forcing the current athlete

 In some small competitions, the official lifting order is not followed.
-For example, all athletes may take their first attempts before their second, or the official two-minute rules for lifting order are not followed strictly.
 It is possible to force an athlete to become the current athlete using a checkbox on the athlete card.
 In the example below, using the checkbox means that Jackson will be lifting next even though Brown has a lower requested weight.

 ![021_ForcedAsCurrent-](img/Lifting/021_ForcedAsCurrent-.png)